Best Baby Backpack Carriers for Hiking of 2026

 We found the Sapling quite comfortable for both the child and the caregiver.
 The ErgoRide seat eliminates the need for stirrups by fully supporting the child’s legs and hips in a healthy position, while the ventilated back panel keeps little ones cool.
 For caregivers, padded shoulder straps, a supportive hip belt, and easily adjustable torso settings simplify the sharing of carrying duties and manage the pack’s weight distribution during extended use.

-The Sapling’s features are well thought out but could benefit from some refinements.
+The Sapling’s features are well thought out, but could benefit from some refinements.
 The 22-liter storage capacity is sufficient for most day trips, and dual access points make loading and unloading nice and easy.
 However, the absence of a dedicated water bottle pocket, hydration sleeve, and sunshade storage compartment is somewhat inconvenient.
 Additionally, the included sunshade, while functional, provides less coverage than competitors.

-Weighing in at 7 lbs, the Thule Sapling is slightly heavier than some ultralight options, but it strikes an excellent balance between weight and durability.
+Weighing in at 7 pounds, the Thule Sapling is slightly heavier than some ultralight options, but it strikes an excellent balance between weight and durability.
 Thule is known for the quality construction and design of its products, and the Sapling is no exception.
 Its tough 420D nylon construction and reliable zippers feel designed to withstand years of rugged trail adventures.

 Deuter Kid Comfort Active SL